PokemonAutomation/About/README.md

 The Nintendo Switch allows the use of 3rd party wired controllers.
 But instead of using an actual game controller, we emulate a controller using a microcontroller such as an Arduino.
 This microcontroller can then be programmed to send button presses to the Switch.
 Once programmed, all that is needed is to plug the microcontroller into your Switch's USB port just like any handheld controller and watch it do its thing.

-This approach is not new. brianuuuSonic's AutoController[(1)](README.md#1-brianuuusonics-autocontroller) was (probably?) the first to do this with Switch-based Pokémmon games.
+This approach is not new. brianuuuSonic's AutoController[(1)](README.md#1-brianuuusonics-autocontroller) was (probably?) the first to do this for Switch-based Pokémon games.

 Our version of these "microcontroller-only" programs can be found in the Microcontroller Repo[(2)](README.md#2-microcontroller-repo).